hvitoi/tech-docs/devops/git/cli/branches/rebase.md

-git rebase --continue # continue to next feature commit git rebase --skip # skip the conflicting feature commit (it will be discarded) git rebase --abort # abort the whole rebasing process
+git rebase --continue # continue to next feature commit git rebase --skip # skip the conflicting feature commit (it will be discarded) git rebase --abort # abort the whole rebasing process git rebase --edit-todo # edit to rebase instructions (in case something has been entered wrongly)
 ```

 ## Rebase with squash